SoBe

-SoBe (stylized as SoBe) is an American brand of teas, fruit-juice blends and enhanced water beverages owned by PepsiCo.
+Sobe (stylized as SoBe) is an American brand of teas, fruit-juice blends and enhanced water beverages owned by PepsiCo.
 The name SoBe is an abbreviation of South Beach, named after the upscale area located in Miami Beach, Florida.
 In the past, the SoBe name has also been licensed for gum and chocolate products.
-SoBe switched from glass bottles to plastic bottles for all of its beverages in 2010.

 Company history

 SoBe began as the South Beach Beverage Company, a drink manufacturer based in Norwalk, Connecticut from 1996 to 2001.
-It was founded by Kevin McGovern, and co-founded by John Bello and Tom Schwalm in 1995.
+It was co-founded by John Bello and Tom Schwalm in 1995.
 Their first product was SoBe Black Tea 3G which contained ginseng, guarana, and ginkgo.
 It proved to be popular and led to the introduction of other flavors.
 The company was bought by PepsiCo in October 2000.

+SoBe switched from glass bottles to plastic bottles for all of its beverages in 2007.

+While not officially discontinued, SoBe no longer offers direct ordering or delivery of their products as of 2024, with SoBe acknowledging that availability is limited to "special orders".